 Tea is made from the leaves of Camellia sinensis, a species of plant native to Asia.

 It’s not so much that tea can expire, but rather the quality of the tea expires over time.
 You can enjoy the full flavor of tea if you consume it within a certain timeframe.
 You can still drink the tea after this ‘best before’ date (as long as the product hasn’t been contaminated) — It just won’t be at its best.

 Typically, the shelf life of sealed package tea can last from 12 month to 36 monthsTeavivre, Tea For Llife

 |Yellow||18 — 24 mth|

-- Where you have the tea stored after opening it also affects the shelf life.
-If you store your bags in an airtight container in a cool dry place they can last up to two years or longer.
+If you store your bags in an airtight container in a cool dry place they can last up to two years or longer

-If the teabag unwrapped and left unsealed for several hours, chances are the teabag will have lost freshness and flavor.
+If you leave the teabag unwrapped and unsealed for several hours, chances are the teabag will loose freshness and flavor.

 If you have been holding on to old tea bags, you might want to check the date on the packaging and consider composting or somehow disposing of them if that date has expired.
-At least before you boil that kettle.
+At least before you put that kettle on.